 Reference: UUID Type

 UUIDs are universally unique identifiers that can be used as synthetic keys in tables.
-Each UUID is a 128 bit value that is generated by an algorithm specified in RFC 4122 that gives a very high probability of having no collisions.
+Each UUID is a 128 bit value, that can be generated via the commands gen_random_uuid or uuidv7.
+The former will utilize a generation algorithm as specified in RFC 4122, whereas the latter also utilizes timestamps in the generation process (see RFC 9562 for more details).
+Both generation algorithms aim at having a high probability of generating no collisions.

 ℹ️